Simulation of Combusting Flows with Flamelet Method

 Transport Properties

-For flamelet calculations, all transport properties are obtained from the flamelet table.
-Specify the transport_model as module like below.
+To use the transport properties from the flamelet table.
+Specify the transport_model as module as shown

 transport_model: module